-There couldn't be a trout stream that is much
+There couldn't possibly be a trout stream that is much

-more appealing and simply beautiful as Oak Creek in Arizona.
+more appealing and as beautiful as Oak Creek Arizona.

 Fly fishing Oak Creek will make you quickly understand

 fish.
 Don't get this wrong.
 You can catch plenty of trout,

 it's just that if you didn't, you would still leave very

-Highway 89A runs along Oak Creek from Sedona through
+Highway 89A runs along Oak Creek from Sedona,

-including the North Fork of Oak Creek.
+creek including the North Fork of Oak Creek.
 The West